ElektraInitiative/libelektra/doc/decisions/library_split.md

 ## Decision

-Also allow `libelektra-extra` (and maybe others) to access private Key/KeySet.
+Also allow `libelektra-extra` (and maybe other explicitly documented libraries) to access private Key/KeySet.
 Put struct definitions of Key/KeySet in a separate header file, which gets included by parts that need it.

 All currently planned libraries and their respective API prefixes are listed in the [Notes](#notes) below.